📍 Serving Indianapolis & Central Indiana | Mon–Fri 9AM–5PM

 Here's a quick test anyone can do: pour a small amount of water on your driveway or patio.
 Watch what happens over the next 30–60 seconds.

-A penetrating sealer works by filling and hardening the pore structure from within, so water can’t penetrate.
+A penetrating sealer works by filling and hardening the pore structure from within, so water can't penetrate.
 Once that barrier breaks down, your concrete is exposed to freeze-thaw damage, salt intrusion, and staining all over again.
+This test takes 30 seconds and tells you exactly where you stand.

 If your driveway has uneven coloring — dark patches, oil stains that won't wash out, or a chalky white film — the concrete is telling you it's absorbing contaminants.